 The Tuck School of Executive Education at Dartmouth University helps executives improve their skills by providing personalized learning.
 To attract these executives, Tuck’s blog publishes content on issues executives care about such as leadership and innovation.

-This is probably most similar to typical B2B content marketing where the brand uses content to attract people who make purchase decisions for products or services for their staff.
+This approach s probably most similar to typical B2B content marketing where the brand uses content to attract people who make purchase decisions for products or services for their staff.
 (This can be a useful tactic for engaging current and former customers also, which is an important part of any content plan.)
 If potential buyers see an interesting article on running effective meetings circulating around and land on the Tuck blog, that’s the beginning of a relationship that — over large traffic numbers — leads to a series of micro-conversions for some visitors.

 Some will visit again.
 Some will sign up for a newsletter.
 And some will click on a call-to-action in the newsletter indicating interest in hearing about the program.
 The great thing about digital marketing is that it allows for measuring, learning and iterating.